-Veronika Walch… a multilingual Hungarian linguist to an accountant come photographer and soon to be true blue ozzie!
+Veronika Walch… a multilingual Hungarian linguist to an accountant come photographer and a true blue ozzie!
 Well this is not a resume so back to who is Photoplankton!

 On a more serious note from a linguistic perspective, PHO-TO-PLANK-TON is a play on “phytoplankton”, which itself is derived from the Greek words phyto (plant) and plankton (made to wander or drift).
 They are the microscopic marine algae and are the basis of several aquatic food webs, providing food for a wide range of tiny sea creatures that are in turn food for larger animals like sea turtles, fish and whales.

 Leaving all the linguistic formalities behind….I chose this pseudonym as it reflects how we each have our own small part to play in helping to ensure this perfectly working ecosystem can continue to thrive.
 From plankton to human, and from underwater photography to daily reality, our everyday actions have impact on the ocean and all those that rely on it.

 ‘The sea, once it casts its spell, holds one in its net of wonder forever’ (Jacques Cousteau)

 When I first started my underwater adventures, I was blown away by what I saw and had to share the beauty and wonder on Instagram.
 The more time I spent underwater, the more I appreciated the fantastical yet fragile world that existed right beneath our noses.
 I felt obligated to do what I could, investing my time in cleanup activities, animal rescue and generally to help create awareness.